 Finally, ask about the manufacturing of the timbers themselves.
 The level of craftsmanship required when fabricating a timber frame is no easy feat.

 It takes years of experience to perfect the skills needed to create beautiful timbers.
 In addition, today’s timber fabrication demands a blended skillset of math and artistry.
-A harmony between modern machinery and man is ideal.
+A harmony between modern machinery and man is ideal when selecting a timber framing company.

 Suss out who the team members on your project will be.
 Again, are these people who work for the company or are they independent representatives, contractors, or a separate business altogether?
 You might be wondering why this matters to your home, and it’s a fair question to ask.
 It matters because you want each member of your project team to communicate not only with you, but with each other.
 The level of communication needed between your team goes a long way to ensuring you receive what you expect on time and at the agreed upon price.

 Technical proficiency of the team members also matters.
-You want team members who are not only well-versed in their respective areas of expertise, but who are reliable, with organizations that are financially solid, and with immediate access to the resources your project will demand.
+You want team members who are not only well-versed in their respective areas of expertise, but who are also reliable.
+Look for organizations that are financially solid, and with immediate access to the resources your project will demand.
 Having your team of experts under one roof has numerous advantages and no downside.
 If your timbers are being fabricated by a team of craftsman sharing a roof with your architect and your project manager, congratulations.
 Your life will not only be easier, the levels of respective expertise and accountability are typically greater.

 You probably expect to meet with your designer or design team and later receive a design that represents your dream home.
 Getting a design you like or even love is rarely difficult.
 Getting one you love that also fits your budget, however, can be tricky.
 Find out as much as possible about who will be designing your timber frame home.
 Of course, you ideally want degreed architects on your project.
 But you also need to consider the individual’s experience with timber frame homes.
 You may engage an extremely talented and well-respected architect or designer but if that person is not versed in designing a timber frame, it can make a difference in the final home.

-Though it may seem obvious, it’s important to understand that designing timber frame structures– be they bridges, barns, or homes– requires experience in and with timber frame.
+Though it may seem obvious, it’s important to understand that designing timber frame structures requires experience with timber framing.
+And, it doesn’t matter if they are bridges, barns, or homes.
 After all, how well might it work out if your designer doesn’t know what a bent is?
 It’s okay if you don’t know (yet!) but you do expect your floor plan to represent what can actually be built using timbers.
 Joinery knowledge matters.
 Truss expertise does too.
 And, the ability to produce a plan you love, that can be built within your designated budget, should be your expectation no matter who you choose to make your dream home a reality.

 It feels good knowing your “green” builder recycles or donates wood scraps and repurposes old wood.
-But after your home is built and the proverbial dust has settled, does this make your new home green?
+After your home’s completion, however, is it green?
 Is it energy efficient?
 Is it minimizing its impact on the land?
 Not very likely.

-Since energy costs show no sign of decreasing, it is important to be proactive about designing your new timber frame home with energy use top-of-mind.
+Since energy costs show no sign of decreasing, it is important to be proactive about energy efficiency.
+Design your new timber frame home with energy use top-of-mind.
 To do this, you’ll need a designer and a builder with verifiable experience in energy efficient design and building processes.
 So, what should you look for in advance?
 Start with the basics of asking about your home’s structural shell.

-SIPs is the acronym for Structural Insulated Panels, and these too will drive significant energy savings as well as costs related to the same.
+SIPs is the acronym for Structural Insulated Panels, and these too will drive significant energy savings and related costs.
 Unlike walls created with 2x 6 studs and fiberglass insulation, SIPs are comprised of structurally laminating a continuous core of expanded polystyrene (EPS) insulation between two performance-rated oriented strand boards (OSB).
 Thus, if SIPs make up the walls and roof of your home, it’s not difficult to imagine the difference in energy usage no matter what the season.

 Whether you’re looking for more information or would simply like to learn more about us and our services, don’t hesitate to contact us.
 Please follow the link below to access our online form or call us at 888.486.2363 in the US or 888.999.4744 in Canada.
 We look forward to hearing from you.Order Riverbend Brochure Contact Us